What is a Virtual Server? Cost Effective IT Solutions

 Virtual servers offer cost savings, easy backup and restoration, seamless migration, and improved agility and scalability.
 Today, virtualization has become the standard in the IT industry, with Microsoft and others providing hypervisor software.

-At its core, a virtual server, also known as a virtual machine (VM), is a brilliant emulation of a physical server.
+At its core, a virtual server is a brilliant emulation of a physical server.
 It’s like having a server within a server, allowing you to create multiple virtual environments on a single physical machine.

 What is a Virtual Server?
 Ask The Expert with Robert Jolliffe